angelozerr/tern-lint/README.md

 If you are Eclipse user, you can use this tern lint addon too.

+## Features

+Today tern lint is very basic :

+ * validate property.

+Any contribution are welcome!

 ## Structure

 The basic structure of the project is given in the following way: